-On January 4, 2024, the FTC published a final rule, the Combating Auto Retail Scams Trade Regulation Rule ("CARS Rule"), that (i) prohibits motor vehicle dealers from making certain misrepresentations in the course of selling, leasing, or arranging financing for motor vehicles, (ii) requires accurate pricing disclosures in dealers' advertising and sales discussions, (iii) requires dealers to obtain consumers' express, informed consent for charges, (iv) prohibits the sale of any add-on product or service that confers no benefit to the consumer, and (v) requires dealers to keep records of advertisements and customer transactions.
-However, the National Automobile Dealers Association along with the Texas Automobile Dealers Association have commenced federal court proceedings in the Fifth U.S. Circuit Court of Appeals to challenge the rule.
-Further, there are also legislative proceedings in the U.S. Congress which may require the FTC to undo and revisit the process by which the CARS Rule was issued.
-The CARS Rule was originally scheduled to go into effect on July 30, 2024.
-The FTC has currently stayed the implementation of the CARS Rule pending the outcome of the federal court proceedings mentioned above.
-The rule is primarily applicable to dealers, as such World Omni Financial Corp., its affiliates and subsidiaries are not expected to have direct compliance obligations under the CARS Rule.
-However, it remains to be seen whether, in what form, and how agencies such as the CFPB may enforce the CARS Rule, if enacted, against non-dealers and finance companies such as World Omni
+On January 4, 2024, the FTC published a final rule, the Combating Auto Retail Scams Trade Regulation Rule ("CARS Rule"), that would have (i) prohibited motor vehicle dealers from making certain misrepresentations in the course of selling, leasing, or arranging financing for motor vehicles, (ii) required accurate pricing disclosures in dealers' advertising and sales discussions, (iii) required dealers to obtain consumers' express, informed consent for charges, (iv) prohibited the sale of any add-on product or service that confers no benefit to the consumer, and (v) required dealers to keep records of advertisements and customer transactions.
+The CARS Rule was originally scheduled to go into effect on July 30, 2024, but the FTC stayed the implementation of the CARS Rule pending the outcome of a legal challenge to the final rule.
+On January 27, 2025, the U.S. Court of Appeals for the Fifth Circuit held that the final rule was invalid on procedural grounds and vacated the final rule.
+As of the date of this prospectus, the FTC has not appealed the Fifth Circuit's decision and the period for such appeal has lapsed.
+At this stage, it is unknown whether the final rule will be reproposed.